 Since 1965, Planned Parenthood has been building healthy communities with the most sophisticated instrument in medicine: accurate information.

-Our innovative health education programs teach young people to make healthy decisions, and train teachers, parents, professionals, and caregivers how to have honest discussions with the young people in their lives.
+Our innovative educational programs provide young people with the information they need to make healthy decisions, and empower teachers, parents, professionals, and caregivers with the necessary tools to have honest discussions with the young people in their lives

 Learn more about our programs below or schedule a presentation.

-Planned Parenthood provides an open door to teens who may not have a trusted adult to answer questions, and to the adults who may not have all the answers.
+Young people benefit from access to facts and information about their own bodies.
+Our education programs serve more than 30,000 people every year.
+We have programs to provide an open door to teens who may not have an adult to answer questions, and to the adults who may not have all the answers.